chrisant996/clink/docs/clink.md

 `clink-popup-complete`|Show a popup window that lists the available completions.
 `clink-popup-directories`|Show a popup window of recent current working directories.
 In the popup, use <kbd>Enter</kbd> to `cd /d` to the highlighted directory.
 See below more about the popup window.
 `clink-popup-history`|Show a popup window that lists the command history (if any text precedes the cursor then it uses an anchored search to filter the list).
 In the popup, use <kbd>Enter</kbd> to execute the highlighted command.
 See below for more about the popup window.
+`clink-reload`|Reloads the inputrc file and the Lua scripts.
 `clink-reset-line`|Clears the current line.
 `clink-scroll-bottom`|Scroll the console window to the bottom (the current input line).
 `clink-scroll-line-down`|Scroll the console window down one line.